 Amendment of Bylaws

-These Bylaws may be altered, amended or repealed by a two-thirds (2/3) vote of Commission members present at the annual meeting.
-The bylaws may contain any provision for managing the business and regulating the affairs of the corporation not inconsistent with law or the articles of incorporation.
+These Bylaws may be altered, amended or repealed by a two-thirds (2/3) vote of Commission members at the annual business meeting or at a duly noticed special meeting.
+The bylaws may contain any provision for managing the business and regulating the affairs of the NACW not inconsistent with law or the articles of incorporation.
 Written notice shall be given to each voting member that the purpose or one of the purposes of a meeting is to consider the adoption, amendment or repeal of the bylaws.
 There shall be included in or enclosed with the notice a copy of the proposed amendment or a summary of the changes to be effected thereby.
-Such notice shall be sent at least sixty (60) days before the annual meeting.
+Such notice shall be sent at least forty-five (45) days before the meeting.

-Approved at the Annual Conference by NACW Members July 25, 2024.
+Approved at the Annual Conference by NACW Members DATE XXXX.